sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 Each transition is paired with an event.
 This event is usually one or two words that describe what has to happen to make the transition.

-Of course there are some agreements on how to make the models.
+There are some agreements on how to make the models.
 The notation we use is the Unified Modeling Language, UML.
 For the state diagrams that means we use the following symbols: